-With verification from a physician, a student or staff member may request a restricted permit from the department of Student Services or Office of Business Affairs.
+With verification from a physician, a student or staff member may request a restricted permit from the Student Services or Office of Business Affairs.
 Use of these permits is limited to six weeks.

 A physician’s verification must indicate the individual’s need and how long special parking privileges will be required.
 All outstanding parking and traffic assessments must be paid before a permit can be issued.